mpalash/aliakbarmehta/_pages/cv.md

 \*

-## **Work Experience**

-Artistic co-Director, Museum of Impossible Forms, Helsinki, 2018 – present
+## Other work Experience

 Founder Member of Museum of Impossible Forms, Helsinki, 2016 – present

+Member of Third Space Collective, Helsinki, 2016 ­– 2017

+Founder Member of D/func.t Collective, Helsinki, 2016 ­– present

 Communication Assistant for Visual Culture and Contemporary Art (ViCCA), Aalto University, Helsinki, 2016 – 2017

 Post Production and animation for Arab Strings, a performance video by artist Jowan Safadi (Palestine), 2016

-Member of Third Space Collective, Helsinki, 2016 ­– 2017

-Founder Member of D/func.t Collective, Helsinki, 2016 ­– present

 Post Production for ‘#7: Greed’ short film, 2015